1993 Azerbaijani presidential election

-Presidential elections were held in Azerbaijan on 3 October 1993.
+Presidential elections were held in Azerbaijan on 3 October 1993, nearly four months after the June 1993 coup d'état.
 The result was a victory for incumbent president Heydar Aliyev of the New Azerbaijan Party, who won with nearly 99% of the vote.
 Election monitors characterized the elections as neither free nor fair.

 Voter turnout was reported to be 98%.